stepancar/articles/articles/color-channel-mapping/src/index.md

 </svg>
 ```

-Then the function that can recolor our svg in the desired colors can look like this:
+We can then create a function to recolor the SVG based on the desired palette:

 ```typescript
 function recolorSVG(svg, colorPalette: [string, string, string]) {